grafov/kiwi/README.md

 *Kiwi Logger* — this is a library with an odd logic that log your application data in its own strange way.

 Well... `kiwi` package is structured logger for key-value formats (Logfmt as default), highly customizable without hardcoded levels or nailed fields.
-But with dynamic filters that allow you change you logs on the fly.
-It separates output logic (when and where you want write you logs) from logging itself (just log anything what you want).
+It has dynamic filters that allow you change you logs on the fly in two aspects: reducing number of records and setting set of fields for each record.
+It allows fine control on that should be logged in the moment and especially useful for debugging.
+So `kiwi` separates output logic (when and where you want write you logs) from logging itself (just log anything what you want).

 ## Features offered by structered logging and logfmt generally and by Kiwi particularly